Physics-Gated Visual Prediction of MARFE on the HL-3 Tokamak: Method

 With the input features and the worsening label $b_i(t)$, we can now specify the model architecture.
 While a standard approach for such a time-series forecasting task is a Recurrent Neural Network (RNN), its discrete-time nature is ill-suited to modeling the continuous evolution inherent to plasma physics.
 RNNs force the system's dynamics into fixed, artificial time steps ($\Delta t$), which can fail to capture critical, fast-evolving phenomena that occur between sampling intervals and make the model's performance dependent on the chosen sampling rate.
 To better capture these dynamics, we propose a hybrid Neural ODE architecture~\cite{Chen2018NeurIPS}, which first uses a \emph{sequence encoder} to learn a robust latent representation $\mathbf{h}_0$ of the plasma's recent history $\mathbf{A}(t)$.
 Afterward, it evolves this state via the Neural ODE.
-Specifically, the Neural ODE learns the continuous dynamics of the latent state $\mathbf{h}(t)$ (where $\mathbf{h}(t_0) = \mathbf{h}_0$) governed by the differential equation and \emph{physics-guided gating mechanism} ~\cite{de2019gru}:

-where $f_{\theta}$ is a neural network parameterized by weights $\theta$ and $f_{\phi}(\mathbf{z})$ represents an extra neural network.
-The gate $g(f_G, T_e)$ is a sigmoid function that activates as plasma conditions approach a critical MARFE-prone state:
+Concretely, the sequence encoder is a $2$-layer Bi-LSTM with hidden dimension $128$ per direction, while the ODE block consists of two $2$-layer fully-connected networks with Tanh activation, integrated from $t_0=0$ to $t=40$\,ms by a fixed-step RK4 solver~\cite{butcher2016numerical}.